Sanchochx/coffee_bros/assets/levels/level_format_spec.md

 ## Overview

-This document describes the JSON format used for defining levels in Sancho Bros.
+This document describes the JSON format used for defining levels in Coffee Bros.
 All level files are stored in the `assets/levels/` directory with the naming convention `level_X.json` where X is the level number.

 ---